bengrunfeld/study-notes/heroku.md

 ##Releases
 To run your application, the Heroku platform loads a dyno (or set of dynos) with your most recent slug and any config variables you have assigned to the application.
 The combination of slug and configuration is called a **Release**.

-Releases are an append-only ledger of slugs and config vars.
+Releases are an append-only ledger of slugs, config vars, and any add-ons you may have incorporated.

 To see the audit trail of release deploys: